-The upper or first number in a blood pressure reading is the systolic pressure and the lower or second number is called the diastolic pressure.
-According to National Heart, Lung, and Blood Institute guidelines:
+According to the American Heart Association, nearly one in three adults in the United States has high blood pressure, also known as hypertension.
+The upper or first number in a blood pressure reading is the systolic pressure and the lower or second number is the diastolic pressure.
+According to the National Heart, Lung, and Blood Institute guidelines:

-- Normal blood pressure is below 120/80 mmHg.
+- Normal blood pressure is less than 120/80 mmHg.

-- Prehypertension is systolic pressure that's between 120 to 139 or diastolic pressure between 80 and 89.
+- Pre-hypertension is systolic pressure that's between 120 to 139 or diastolic pressure between 80 and 89.